LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 But this was only for one page which has data for 50 movies only which is not enough to build a model.

-Please refer my code to understand how I use simple for loops to iterate through all the movies and downloading data for 20 years(approx).
+Please refer to my code to understand how I use simple strategy for loops to iterate through all the movies and downloading data for 20 years(approx).

 ## Implementing simple linear algorithms in numerical data we just scrapped

-Whats is linear regression??
+What is linear regression??

 It is one of the most popular and used statistical techniques
   • Used to understand the relationship between variables